ANSSI-FR/Open-ISO7816-Stack/README.md

 	- STLINK tool
 	- RUBY (for the tests)
-	- GCC (for the tests)
+	- Compiler for your local machine (for the tests)
-	- Compiler for the target
+	- Cross compiler for your target

 ## Build instructions
 ---------------------

-	> git clone git@bouffard.info:/iso7816-reader
+	> git clone git@bouffard.info:iso7816-reader

 ### Building tests
 ------------------